zofe/rapyd-laravel/README.md

 `php artisan asset:publish zofe/rapyd`

+You need to publish the assets from this package.

+    $ php artisan asset:publish zofe/rapyd

+Note: The public assets can change overtime (because of upstream changes), it is recommended to re-publish them after update.
+Alternatively you can add the publish command in composer.json.

+    "post-update-cmd": [
+        "php artisan asset:publish zofe/rapyd"
+    ],

-then you need to add this to your views, to let rapyd add runtime assets:
+You need also to add this to your views, to let rapyd add runtime assets:

 ```php
 <head>